80pound/hello-world/README.md

 # hello-world
 refreshing my Git / GitHub knowledge

-Have used GIt before but need to understand more that i currently do
+Have used GIT before but need to understand more that i currently do

+This has been edited and committed using the terminal